phenom64/OpenXMB/README.md

 A significant portion of the OpenXMB base is derived from **XMBShell**, and this is reflected in code taken from that project.
 Many thanks to its author, **JCM**.

-All other original code is © 2025 Syndromatic and contributors, and licensed under GPLv3.
+All other original code is © 2025 Syndromatic Ltd and contributors, and licensed under version 3 of the GNU General Public License.
 AuroreEngine components adapted from **dreamrender** remain under the MPL 2.0 license.

 ---